Overcrowding and under occupation

 - your children have separate bedrooms.

 This is due to under-occupation rules introduced by government in April 2013.
-You may have heard this called the bedroom tax, find out more about the benefit changes.
+You may have heard this called the bedroom tax.

 How do I know if I'm under-occupying?